PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 > &#8505;  Items with info icon are additional context or details around actions performed in the lab

-> &#10067; Items with question mark icon are quesions that should be answered on the form
+> &#10067; Items with question mark icon are quesions that should be answered on the quiz

 ## 1.3.
 Table of Contents